3. Interactions of the dopaminergic brain areas.

 -

 - 3.1.
-Nucleus accumbens as a control center between emotion and action
+Nucleus accumbens as the control center between emotion and action

 - 3.2.
-The dopamine seesaw between PFC and subcortical regions (including striatum)
+The dopamine seesaw between PFC and subcortical regions (e.g. striatum)

 - 3.3.
-The dopaminergic interaction of nucleus accumbens, hippocampus, and mPFC
+The dopaminergic interaction of the nucleus accumbens, hippocampus and mPFC

 - 3.4.
 Interaction locus coeruleus and midbrain